-When you think about the best players who have ever dawned the Houston Rockets jersey, the first names that come to mind are Hakeem Olajuwon, Moses Malone, or maybe even James Harden for the younger generations.
+When you think about the best players who have ever been part of the Houston Rockets roster, the first names that come to mind are Hakeem Olajuwon, Moses Malone, or maybe even James Harden for the younger generations.
 These are just some of the greats that have made their marks on the franchise in one way or another.

 There have been, however, a fair amount of guys that were not able to make as big an impact on the team as the aforementioned trio.
 While these players did have successful careers in their own rights, their respective stints with the Rockets have been set aside in the memories of most basketball fans.

 One of the final stops of his tenure was an extremely brief stint with Houston.
-In the middle of the 2004-05 campaign, the New York Knicks traded Baker to the Rockets.
+In the middle of the 2004-05 campaign, Baker made the headlines in several Rockets news after being traded by the New York Knicks to Houston.
 To say that he made an insignificant impact on the Rockets would be a complete understatement.

 All in all, Baker was only able to play a grand total of three games for Houston.
 He produced averages of 0.7 points and 0.7 rebounds in just 4.3 minutes per contest.
 The Rockets waived him prior to the start of the succeeding campaign, and it is needless to say that Baker’s time in Houston constitutes the worst stint of his entire career.

-Goran Dragic was named in the All-Star team during the 2017-18 season while playing for the Miami Heat.
+Goran Dragic was selected to the All-Star team during the 2017-18 season while playing for the Miami Heat.
 At that time, he was one of the top point guards in the league.
 He wasn’t exactly the same caliber player during his time with the Rockets early in his career.

-After spending the first two and a half seasons of his career with the Phoenix Suns, the 6-foot-3 combo guard and his way to Houston in 2011 via trade.
-Dragic spent a season and a half with the Rockets, averaging 10.7 points, 2.5 rebounds, 4.6 assists, and 1.1 steals, mostly as part of the team’s second unit.
+After spending the first two and a half seasons of his career with the Phoenix Suns, the 6-foot-3 combo guard found his way to Houston in 2011 via trade.
+Dragic spent a season and a half with the Rockets, averaging 10.7 points, 2.5 rebounds, 4.6 assists, and 1.1 steals per game, mostly as part of the team’s second unit.

 In the summer of 2012, Dragic walked away from the Rockets as a free agent, and ironically, the team he signed with was the Suns.